amalyali/eSASS/docs/simulating_data/overview.md

 # Simulating eROSITA observations with SIXTE

 ## Brief overview
-SIXTE is an end-to-end simulator for X-ray observations. requires defining an instrument-independent sky model, contained in a simput file (with details of each source’s sky position, flux in a reference energy band, X-ray spectrum, light curve, image if an extended object); and also an instrument description file.
+SIXTE is an end-to-end simulator for X-ray observations.
+It requires defining an instrument-independent sky model in a simput file (this effectively provides details of each source’s sky position, flux in a reference energy band, X-ray spectrum, light curve, image if an extended object); and also an instrument description file.
+In addition, a spacecraft attitude file is required to model the time-dependence of eROSITA’s pointing direction.

 A photon population is then simulated given this sky model and propagated through the instrument model to produce a set of simulated event files.
-Note that a spacecraft attitude file to model the time-dependence of eROSITA’s pointing direction.

 Further details, including a usage manual, can be found on the [SIXTE](https://www.sternwarte.uni-erlangen.de/research/sixte/index.php) website, and also the small section on the [eSASS wiki](https://wiki.mpe.mpg.de/eRosita/ScienceRelatedStuff/sixte).

 ## Small tricks to speed things up
-***Check*** the parameters that each task accepts using the command ```plist``` (provided by HEASARC).
-Changes to input parameter names can sometimes not be updated in code documentation.

 1. ```simputverify```- this verifies that the SIMPUT file you want to use in your SIXTE simulator is in the correct file format.

 2. ```erovis```- given a SIMPUT file and a [spacecraft attitude file](http://www.sternwarte.uni-erlangen.de/research/sixte/data/eRASS_Pc87M55_3dobi_att_remeis.fits.bz2), this computes the time intervals when objects within that simput file are within